CLAT Syllabus 2026: Subjects-wise Syllabus PDF, Important Topics

 120

 There are five subjects in CLAT.
-As can be seen in the overview above, the CLAT 2025 subjects have different weights in the syllabus.
-Among the CLAT exam subjects current affairs and legal reasoning have the maximum weight at 25%.
+As can be seen in the overview above, the CLAT 2026 subjects have different weights in the syllabus.
+Among the CLAT exam subjects, current affairs and legal reasoning have the maximum weight at 25%.
 English and logical reasoning have 20% weight.
-The least among the CLAT subjects weightage is for Mathematics at 10%.
-The CLAT subject-wise marks are also distributed as per the weight accorded to each subject.
+The lowest weight among the CLAT subjects is for Mathematics at 10%.
+The CLAT subject-wise marks are also distributed according to the weight of each subject.

 1Current affairs25%